Jawahir01/Journfolio/README.md

 # Purpose of the project
+This project is to show case my apilities and the progression of my performance in building a personal website for an online digital journalist.
+It is also the first part of the CodeInstitute Milestone projects.

 ### user stories
  As a visiting user, I would like to contact the owner for business enquiries